-Late Payment Fee: \$30 per month may be assessed to students whose semester charges are not paid in full by the due date unless the student has entered into a Defiance College Monthly Payment Plan.
+Late Payment Fee: \$20 per month may be assessed to students whose semester charges are not paid in full by the due date unless the student has entered into a Defiance College Monthly Payment Plan.

-Return Check/Dishonored Electronic Transaction Fee: \$30 per occurrence.
-Fee assessed as a result of the check or electronic transaction not being honored.
+Return Check/Dishonored Electronic Transaction Fee: A per occurrence fee of \$20, plus the amount of any fees charged to the holder of the check by any financial institution as a result of the check not being honored.